 - 2 lb pork shoulder roast

-- 2 Tbsp soy sauce
+- 2 tablespoon soy sauce

-- 2 Tbsp hoisin sauce
+- 2 tablespoon hoisin sauce

-- 1 Tbsp five spice powder
+- 1 tablespoon five spice powder

-- 2 Tbsp honey
+- 2 tablespoon honey

-- 2 Tbsp Chinese cooking wine, optional
+- 2 tablespoon Chinese cooking wine, optional

-- ½ tsp ground white pepper
+- ½ teaspoon ground white pepper

-- 1 tsp sesame oil, optional
+- 1 teaspoon sesame oil, optional

 - 2 cloves garlic, finely grated or mashed

-Pour the marinade over the pork and make sure all pieces are coated.
+- Pour the marinade over the pork and make sure all pieces are coated.
 Marinate in the fridge for 24-48 hours (do not do less than this!), turning the pork half way through to ensure even distribution of marinade.

-When ready to roast, preheat the oven at 375°F/190°C convection (if your oven has a fan) or 400°F/200°C regular (no fan).
+- When ready to roast, preheat the oven at 375°F/190°C convection (if your oven has a fan) or 400°F/200°C regular (no fan).

-Line a baking sheet with foil then put a roasting rack on it.
+- Line a baking sheet with foil then put a roasting rack on it.
 Place the pork on the rack.
 Roast for 15 minutes.

-Remove the pork after 15 minutes, brush the glaze on it (don't worry about the bottom side), then put it back for another 5-7 minutes or until the glaze has dried onto the pork.
+- Remove the pork after 15 minutes, brush the glaze on it (don't worry about the bottom side), then put it back for another 5-7 minutes or until the glaze has dried onto the pork.

-Remove the pork and glaze again, then put it back in the oven for another 5-7 minutes.
+- Remove the pork and glaze again, then put it back in the oven for another 5-7 minutes.

-If the pork has not browned or charred to your liking at this point, you can switch the oven to "broil" and broil the pork on the top rack, with the oven door open, for a few minutes to get some charring.
+- If the pork has not browned or charred to your liking at this point, you can switch the oven to "broil" and broil the pork on the top rack, with the oven door open, for a few minutes to get some charring.

-Let the pork rest for 10-15 minutes before slicing and eating.
+- Let the pork rest for 10-15 minutes before slicing and eating.
 Enjoy!